-Former MI6 Head "Troubled" by Corbyn -
+Former MI6 Chief "Troubled" by Corbyn -

-Former Head of MI6 Sir Richard Dearlove says he is “troubled” by Jeremy Corbyn’s past associations:
+Former chief of MI6 Sir Richard Dearlove says he is “troubled” by Jeremy Corbyn’s past associations:

 “I think someone coming from my background is troubled by Jeremy Corbyn’s past associations, some of which I find surprising and worrying… He has enthusiastically associated himself with groups and interests which I would not say were the friends of the British nation…